juncture-digital/juncture-digital.github.io/_docs/quick-start/index.md

 - Scales to 75% of the screen (`large`)
 - Is centered on the page (`center`)

-Notice that `large` and `center` are boolean properties.
+Notice that `large` and `center` are boolean attributes.
 You don’t need to write `large=true`—just listing the property name is enough.

 ---